soryaek/LineUp/README.md

-# Todo-List
+# LineUP

-This website allows user to add items into ToDo List.
+This website allows user to add items into todo list.

 Run in localhost:3000